enze-chen/learning_modules/README.md

 - `mse` = materials science and engineering

+The `data` folder contains all the data files referenced across the modules.
 The `fig` folder contains all the figures referenced across the modules.

 ## Usage